-European football market worth €28.4 billion (£25.1bn) as Premier League clubs lead the way to record revenues Bookmark has been added
+European football market worth €28.4 billion (£25.1bn) as Premier League clubs lead the way to record revenues has been saved

 European football market worth €28.4 billion (£25.1bn) as Premier League clubs lead the way to record revenues